keirthana/anbox-cloud-docs/reference/cmd-ref/amc-command-reference/node.md

 ---
 # `node`

 The `node` command manage LXD nodes of the deployment that run instances with Anbox Cloud and are managed by the Anbox Management Service (AMS).
-See https://discourse.ubuntu.com/t/17765 for more information.
+See {ref}`exp-clustering` for more information.

     amc node <subcommand>